peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 -------------------------------
 \label{sec:rte}

-Fundamentally, radiative tranfer is governed by the Maxwell equations and quantum mechanical principles.
-However, it is often not neccessary to be concerned with the details of the electromagnetic field in the context of energy budget calculations, perhaps with the exception of Mie theory of scattering.
+Fundamentally, radiative transfer is governed by the Maxwell equations and quantum mechanical principles.
+However, it is often not necessary to be concerned with the details of the electromagnetic field in the context of energy budget calculations, perhaps with the exception of Mie theory of scattering.

-There are three energetically important processes in which radiation interacts with matter in the atmopshere: _scattering_, _absorption_ and _emission_.
+There are three energetically important processes in which radiation interacts with matter in the atmosphere: _scattering_, _absorption_ and _emission_.
 Put together they form the radiative transfer equation.

 ### Scattering